All articles3 min read

 4. Spot the move in someone else's argument

 Next time you read an op-ed, a thread, or a pitch, pause at one paragraph.
 Name the move: "This is a causal claim."
 "This is an appeal to authority."
 "This is defining the problem in a way that already assumes the solution."
 You're not scoring points; you're training yourself to see structure.
 Once you see the move, you can ask whether the support is there.
 Logical fallacies are just named moves that usually don't work.
-The more you name them, the faster you'll spot them in your own writing.

 5. Explain it in one sentence